 9. The Star Outside my Window by Onjali Q Rauf

 (domestic abuse, communication, ACEs)

-I first read this with my daughter when she was the same age as Aniyah and I was struck by how an adult’s understanding of the world differs from that of a child.
-To the cynical world-weary doctor, it is obvious her mum has been murdered by her father.
+I first read this with my daughter when she was the same age as Aniyah, and I was struck by how an adult’s understanding of the world differs from that of a child.
+To the cynical, world-weary doctor, it is obvious her mum has been murdered by her father.
 We see Aniyah’s slow dawning realisation, hear the whispers behind closed doors and the secrecy with which this revelation is so badly handled by the adults who are supposed to be keeping her safe.
-A really moving read, really compelling and an excellent add-on to any learning you may do about looked after children, ACEs and the effects of domestic abuse in a household.
+A moving read, compelling and an excellent add-on to any learning you may do about looking after children, ACEs and the effects of domestic abuse in a household.

 10. Zog and the Flying Doctors – Julia Donaldson

 In all honesty, no one can ever go wrong with reading any and every book by former Children’s Laureate Julia Donaldson.
-She’s written hundreds of brilliant books and most children in the UK will be word-perfect in “Oh no, it’s a Gruffalo”.
-I’ve picked Zog and the Flying Doctors as my must-read title because of the strong female role model in Princess Pearl, the fact that others around her are trying to tell her that she can’t be a doctor (because she’s a girl, because she’s a princess etc.) and she doesn’t care two hoots what they think, outwits her evil uncle and saves the day.
+She’s written hundreds of brilliant books, and most children in the UK will be word-perfect in “Oh no, it’s a Gruffalo”.
+I’ve picked Zog and the Flying Doctors as my must-read title because of the strong female role model in Princess Pearl, the fact that others around her are trying to tell her that she can’t be a doctor (because she’s a girl because she’s a princess etc.).
+She doesn’t care two hoots what they think, outwits her evil uncle and saves the day.
 Everyone needs a Princess Pearl on their team.